-The assertion that meaningful measures of brain dynamics have a temporal domain is neither new nor contentious (e.g. von der Malsburg 1983, Optican and Richmond 1987, Engel et al 1991, Aertsen et al 1994, Freeman and Barrie 1994, Abeles et al 1995, deCharms and Merzenich 1996).
+The assertion that meaningful measures of brain dynamics have a temporal domain is neither new nor contentious (e.g., von der Malsburg 1985; Optican and Richmond 1987; Engel and others 1991; Aertsen and others 1994; Freeman and Barrie 1994; Abeles and others 1995; deCharms and Merzenich 1996).
 A straightforward analysis demonstrates its veracity: Suppose that one wanted to posit some variables x that represented a complete and self-consistent description of brain activity.
-In short, everything needed to determine the evolution of the brain's state, at a particular place and time, was embodied in these measurements.
-Consider a component of the brain (e.g. a neuron or neuronal population).
-If such a set of variables existed for this component system they would satisfy some immensely complicated nonlinear state equation where x is a huge vector of state variables which range from depolarisation at every point in the dendritic tree to the phosphorylation status of every relevant enzyme, from the biochemical status of every glial cell compartment to every aspect of gene expression. u(t) represents a set of inputs conveyed by afferent from other regions.
-Eq(1) simply says that the changes in the state variables are nonlinear functions of the variables themselves and some inputs.
+In other words, everything needed to determine the evolution of the brain's state, at a particular place and time, was embodied in these measurements.
+Consider a component of the brain (e.g., a neuron or neuronal population).
+If such a set of variables existed for this component system, they would satisfy some immensely complicated nonlinear equations where x is a huge vector of state variables that range from depolarization at every point in the dendritic tree to the phosphorylation status of every relevant enzyme, from the biochemical status of every glial cell compartment to every aspect of gene expression. u(t) represents a set of inputs conveyed by afferent from other regions.
+Equation (1) simply says that the changes in the state variables are nonlinear functions of the variables themselves and some inputs.
 The vast majority of these variables are hidden and not measurable directly.
 However, there are a small number of derived measurements y that can be made, such as activities of whole cells or populations.
 These activities could be measured in many ways, for example firing at the initial segment of an axon or local field potentials.
 The problem is that a complete and sufficient description appears unattainable, given that the underlying state variables cannot be observed directly.
 This is not the case.
-The resolution of this apparent impasse rests upon two things. (i) Firstly, a fundamental mathematical equivalence relating the inputs and outputs of a dynamical system and (ii) the fact that these measurable outputs constitute the inputs to other cells or populations.
+The resolution of this apparent impasse rests upon two things: 1) a fundamental mathematical equivalence relating the inputs and outputs of a dynamical system and 2) the fact that these measurable outputs constitute the inputs to other cells or populations.

-$$\frac{\partial x(t)}{\partial t} = f(x(t), u(t))$$ 1
+$$\frac{\partial x}{\partial t} = f\left(x\left(t\right), u\left(t\right)\right), \qquad 1$$

-$$y(t) = \lambda(x(t))$$
+$$y(t) = \lambda(x(t)), \qquad 2$$